alej0varas/fmapy/Readme.rst

  (BETA) Free Music Archive Player
 ==================================

-(NOT) THANKS to http://freemusicarchive.org/ for the music!
+Thanks to http://freemusicarchive.org/ and the artist for the music!

-Why NOT?

-When I started this project FMA had an API to search and browse the archive.
-This client used this API.
-They desided to shut it down without warning or asking users.
-So NOT THANKS anymore. :(

 Run
 ===